padminisys/jkfillpack-in/README.md

 # Rules to Work as a Paid Open Source Contributor 🎉

-Welcome to **Padmini Systems**' open source contribution platform!
+Welcome to **Padmini Systems**' open source contribution Project!
 Here, you can earn money by contributing to our projects through GitHub issues.
 This guide explains everything in a clear, concise, and easy-to-follow format.

 ---